 Amazon customers are generally happy with the online retailer’s return policy: it’s incredibly lenient.
-But, relaxed return policies on online shopping on sites like Amazon means higher return rates (versus those who shop in person).
+But, relaxed return policies on online shopping sites like Amazon means higher return rates (versus those who shop in person).
 If you’re a reseller, this could be a big benefit to you.
 From a side hustle to a full-time business, reselling is becoming more and more popular and lucrative.
-This article will cover where Amazon returns go and how you, as a reseller, can cash in.
+In this article we will cover:

 So, where exactly do Amazon returns go?

 It’s common for online retailers to see more than 25% of products ordered online returned, as compared to less than 10% in brick-and-mortar stores.
-Only, when it comes to online retailers, sales are growing exponentially every year so you can imagine the amount of returns.
+Only when it comes to online retailers, sales are growing exponentially every year so you can imagine the number of returns.
 In many cases, online retailers will not put the items that are returned by customers back on virtual shelves.

-According to recent industry figures, Amazon is the leading online retailer in the U.S., and the company’s 2018 net sales were close to 232 billion dollars and sales are expected to increase every year for the foreseeable future.
-If you consider 25% of the $232 billion comes back and that a large chunk of that does not go back into rotation, this means that every year there are large amounts of liquidation inventory from Amazon available to be resold.
+According to recent industry figures, Amazon is the leading online retailer in the U.S.; the company’s 2018 net sales were close to 232 billion dollars with sales expected to increase every year for the foreseeable future.
+If 25% of the $232 billion comes back and a large chunk of that does not go back into rotation, this means there are large amounts of liquidation inventory from Amazon available to be resold.
 For resellers, this means big business in purchasing these items that Amazon chooses to liquidate.

 Have you thought about buying Amazon returns and reselling them?